musavirchukkan/twilio-webhook/README.md

 4. Configure proper server logging.

 5. Update the Twilio webhook URL in your Twilio console to point to your production URL.

-## Security Considerations

-1. **Never commit your `.env` file to version control.**

-2. Ensure request validation is enabled in production to verify requests come from Twilio.

-3. Use HTTPS for your webhook endpoint, as Twilio will not send requests to insecure endpoints in production.

-4. Regularly update the Twilio SDK and all dependencies.

 ## Troubleshooting